Expression

 req_attr

-Create a pattern restriction based on the attribute of a matched variable or function.
+Create a pattern restriction based on the attributes of a matched variable or function.

 Examples